Kexec Handover Usage¶

 Currently KHO creates the following debugfs interfaces.
 Notice that these interfaces may change in the future.
 They will be moved to sysfs once KHO is stabilized.

-To support continuous KHO kexecs, we need to reserve physically contiguous memory regions that will always stay available for future kexec allocations.
-This file describes the length of these memory regions.
-Kexec user space tooling can use this to determine where it should place its payload images.
+/sys/kernel/debug/kho/out/scratch_lenLengths of KHO scratch regions, which are physically contiguous memory regions that will always stay available for future kexec allocations.
+Kexec user space tools can use this file to determine where it should place its payload images.

-In the KHO finalization phase, KHO producers register their own FDT blob under this directory.
+/sys/kernel/debug/kho/out/sub_fdts/KHO producers can register their own FDT or another binary blob under this directory.

-, but contains sub FDT blobs of KHO producers passed from the old kernel.
+kho/out/sub_fdts/, but contains sub blobs of KHO producers passed from the old kernel.